The Squamish River is the new kiteboarding heaven in Canada

 The Squamish River is primarily snowmelt, so wet or dry suits are a must.
 But, of course, like any outdoor activity, check the forecast before you head out.

-They're involved in providing access to prime launch areas, rigging area for felt mats, toilets & change room, retrieval Sea-Doo services, orientation, assistance, and first aid from on-duty staff.
+They're involved in providing access to prime launch areas, rigging areas for felt mats, toilets, and change rooms, retrieval Sea-Doo services, orientation, assistance, and first aid from on-duty staff.

 Not to mention the most important these days, they cover liability insurance.